- Hours & Locations

 Children learn about language through different kinds of play.
 Play helps children think symbolically and develop oral language skills.
 When children play, they talk about what they are doing.
 They practice putting thoughts into words.

 A child's home environment can help them get ready to read.
 It does not take money to create special places where you and your child can talk, sing, read, write and play.
 Your library helps children get ready to read.
-We have books, music, programs and services to help your child develop language and pre-reading skills.
+We have books, music, classes and services to help your child develop language and pre-reading skills.
 We have places to play and learn.
-We have programs for babies, toddlers and pre-school children that will reinforce all the early literacy skills your child needs to be a reader.
+We have classes for babies, toddlers and pre-school children that will reinforce all the early literacy skills your child needs to be a reader.
 You will have fun participating as well!
-Visit our Programs page or ask the librarian for more information on what programs are available to you.
+Visit our Classes & Events page or ask the librarian for more information on what programs are available to you.